CERT-Polska/n6/docs/docker.md

 run by Supervisor.

 Components being run by Supervisor work as daemon processes.
-Running any parsers triggers creating of RabbitMQ per-data-source queues.
+Running a parser triggers creation of a per-data-source RabbitMQ queue.

 In the interactive mode you can type, in bash, `n6` + the `TAB` key to see all available _n6_ executable scripts.
 To see some data flowing